BCDevOps/devops-platform-workshops/101-lab/content/05_resource_management.md

 ![](./images/11_resources_01.png)

-- Review the current metrics of your `rocketchat-[username]` pod by navigating to it from the DeploymentConfig and then selecting `Pods`
+- Review the current metrics of your `rocketchat-[username]` pod by navigating to it from the Deployment and then selecting `Pods`

 ![](./images/11_resources_02.png)
 ![](./images/11_resources_03.png)